 - Extreme fatigue or drowsiness.

 - High fever

-Things to Take Care of After Getting Immunized
+Things to Take Care of After Getting Immunised

 Your child might feel tired or have a mild fever after getting the vaccination.
 Be sure that your child eats well and according to the recommendation by the doctor.
 Keep your child hydrated and let her rest until she recuperates her usual strength.
 If the fever continues, then you could ask your child’s doctor if you can give her some mild medications.

-How Much Does A Hepatitis A Vaccination Cost?
+How Much Does the Hepatitis A Vaccination Cost?